solana-labs/solana/docs/src/implemented-proposals/rpc-transaction-history.md

 ## Data Population
-The ongoing population of instance data will occur on an epoch cadence through the use of a new `solana-ledger-tool` command that will convert rocksdb data for a given slot range into the instance schema.
+The ongoing population of instance data will occur on an epoch cadence through the use of a new `safecoin-ledger-tool` command that will convert rocksdb data for a given slot range into the instance schema.

 The same process will be run once, manually, to backfill the existing ledger